 Queries accessing individual patient data and queries accessing population data

-Support for multiple data models based on the type of data being accessed such as clinical data, provider data, and patient demographic data.
+Support for multiple data models based on the type of data being accessed such as clinical dataand patient demographic data.

-Storage of data in multiple applications

-Securing the data being exchanged (both query inputs and query outputs)
+Securing the data being exchanged (both query requests and query responses)

 A single integration profile typically does not address all of the outlined challenges above, however a framework of modular, substitutable, interoperable integration profiles shows how IHE enables data access for a wide variety of use cases and can reduce integration costs by encouraging standards based integration both within and across enterprises.
 This is further discussed in the scope statement.